 US Income taxes

 If you make six figures in the US, you’ll likely pay taxes at a higher rate than if you don’t.
 There are several aspects of the tax calculation that impact high earners.
 A few of them include:

 - Higher Marginal Tax Rates: If you are single, tax rates for people with incomes (after deductions) below $100,000 are between 10% and 24% on each additional dollar of income.
 For income levels above $163,000, the marginal tax rates are between 32% and 37%.

-- Capital Gain and A distribution of either cash or stock by a company to its shareholders.
-More Income: The tax rate on capital gains and dividends for most people is 15%.
+- Capital Gain and Dividend Income: The tax rate on capital gains and dividends for most people is 15%.
 You pay taxes of 20% of the portion of your capital gains and dividends above about $440,000 if you are single and above $500,000 if you are married.

-- Net Investment Income: Your net investment income is the sum of your dividends, A charge for borrowing money, most often based on a percentage of the amount owed.
-More, capital gains, rental and royalty income, and a few other things.
+- Net Investment Income: Your net investment income is the sum of your dividends, interest, capital gains, rental and royalty income, and a few other things.
 Current rules require you to pay a tax of 3.8% of the portion of your net investment income above $200,000 if you are single and above $250,000 if you are married.

 As such, while there are great benefits to earning six figures, you’ll want to make sure you understand all the possible extra taxes you might have to pay.